oottppxx/enigma2/plugins/README.md

 * Innocent is a local M3U proxy for SmoothStreams.

-* Line is a plugin that automatically hides the VBI line for all services, but still allows one to toggle it, if required, by invoking the plugin.
+* Line is a plugin that automatically hides the VBI line covering screen (black line at the top of the image) for all services.
+If the need arises to toggle it within a service, just invoke the plugin manually (or via hotkey, as you wish).

 * McDonnells is an events lister/zapper for SmoothStreams and VAPI MatchCenter.